Facial Depth and Normal Estimation using Single Dual-Pixel Camera

 \textbf{Analysis of ASM and ANM.}\quad First, we compare various subpixel sampling strategies in ASM as an ablation study.
 In~\Tref{tab:ablation_sampling}, including whole attention maps from three different interpolations as proposed in ASM, shows the best performance over any combination of two interpolations.
 We also provide spatial attention of $\mathcal{W}$ in ASM following the illustration scheme for selective matching costs in~\cite{jeon2018depth}.
 It shows that different sampling schemes are adaptively chosen.
 Second, we show that our surface normal estimation greatly improves the prediction of the disparity in~\Tref{tab:ablation_normal}.
 ANM captures local surface and refines the surface via cost volume and leads to major performance improvement as shown in~\Fref{fig:anm_analysis}.
 We attribute this outstanding performance to our sub-modules (ASM and ANM), which overcome the extremely narrow baselines in DP images.

 \textbf{Real World Experiment.}\quad To verify the generalizability of our method, we newly capture outdoor DP images using the Canon DSLR camera.
 We capture faces with various camera parameters (focus distance from 1.0m to 1.5m and F-number from 2.0 to 7.1) to demonstrate our method's robustness.
 Some of the results are shown in~\Fref{fig:real_world_result}.
-Surprisingly, our StereoDPNet trained on our facial dataset also works well with general scenes (\Fref{fig:general_scene}), which demonstrates that our network is generalized well.
+Surprisingly, our StereoDPNet trained solely on our facial dataset also works well with general scenes (\Fref{fig:general_scene}, \Fref{fig:general_scene2}), which demonstrates that our method is generalized well.
 Some of the scenes in~\Fref{fig:general_scene} are from public DP dataset~\cite{abuolaim2020defocus} (focus distance from 1.46m to 1.59m).